abyrwalk/atomic-ton-recover/README.md

 If the transaction fails try to reduce the amount for 0.01 TON and try again.

 ## Donations
 If you've found the tool beneficial and would like to show your appreciation, consider buying me a coffee.
-You can do so by sending TonCoins to my non-Atomic wallet address:
+You can do so by sending TonCoins to my wallet address:
 `UQDjx-YFsL1KvbXQQsspn0T96Ac0Wj4__Oo9n4w4meHGyGvP`

 # License
-Copyright (c) 2022 Abyrwalk.
 Licensed under the Apache 2.0 License